-Even if the HTTP links remain in Google’s index, or users have bookmarked them, the blanket 301 will redirect any requests to the page that now lives in HTTPS so your website to work and people still find it.
-Any external links that you have will still carry some equity and you will still get the value of those links.
+Even if the HTTP links remain in Google’s index, or users have bookmarked them, the blanket 301 will redirect any requests to the page that now lives in HTTPS so people can still find it.
+Any external links that you have will still carry some equity and you will still get their value.

-Another practice which you might find more efficient when updating your internal links is to remove the domain part of the link entirely.
-Although the link won’t have the domain, it will still be recognised within the context of the domain and the link will still work just as well.
+Another practice that you might find more efficient when updating your internal links is to remove the domain entirely.
+Although the link won’t have the domain, it will still be recognised within the context of the domain and it will still work just as well.
 For example: